muranamihdk/sad-toys/README.md

 # Sad Toys - Sample of Pelican Page-Centered Site
-This project is a sample Pelican site which is page-centered; instead of article-centered, that is blog.
+This repository is a sample Pelican site which is page-centered; instead of article-centered, that is blog.
 The generated site can be seen at [https://muranamihdk.github.io/sad-toys/](https://muranamihdk.github.io/sad-toys/).

 ## How to make the page-centered site by Pelican